 Look Before You Lock: Preventing vehicular heatstroke in children left in hot vehicles

+The majority of the time, it was an accident.
 The most dangerous mistake a parent or caregiver can make is to think leaving a child alone in a vehicle could never happen to them.

 In more than half of vehicular heatstroke cases, the person responsible for the child’s death unknowingly left the child in the vehicle.
 In most cases, it’s a loving, protective parent.